The security risk that is the humble link in your webpages

 Info

-When you open a link using target, for example in a new tab (target="_blank"), the browser may, not done universally but Firefox & Chrome both do it, set the window.opener of the new tab to be the original window.
-This means that the new tab can access some of the info from the original window/tab.
+When you open a link using target, for example in a new tab (target="_blank"), the browser may—though not universally—set the window.opener of the new tab to be the original window.
+This means that the new tab can access some information from the original window or tab.

-If it is on the same domain then that is a lot, including cookies and content.
-If it is on a different domain then same origin policy will protect that information, though some things are still available.
+If it is on the same domain, this is particularly risky, as it includes cookies and content.
+If it is on a different domain, the same-origin policy protects most information, though some details may still be exposed.

 Attack Vectors